iqual-ch/drupal-platform/docs/configuration.md

 Local deployment secrets can be stored in a `.env.secrets` file in the root of the project.
 The file is git-ignored but will be created on environment creation.
 This can be useful for storing sensitive API credentials as environment variables that can be loaded into the config in a settings file in Drupal (see Credentials in Config section).

-Remote deployment secrets can be injected from Kubernetes Secrets as environment variables.
+Remote deployment secrets can be injected from Kubernetes Secrets as environment variables or in the case of Platform.sh using [project or environment variables](#credentials-on-platformsh).

 ### SSH Authentication